backstage/backstage/beps/0010-scaffolder-templating-in-parameters/README.md

 The proposal is to be able to decorate the template schema server side with a context and use that to drive the form rendering client side.

 We can extend the `/parameter-schema` endpoint to accept a `formData` context query parameter which will be a JSON object of the current `formData` state.
+This in turn allows the scaffolder frontend to repeatedly call the endpoint to get the updated rendered parameter schema.
+We'll need to turn the endpoint into a `POST` endpoint to accept the form data, but will retain the `GET` version for backwards compatibility.

+## Design Details

+### Example implementation of the `/parameter-schema` endpoint

 ```diff
 export interface ScaffolderApi {